-- 3) The food in unmarked containers or packages, or marked to exceed a 4 hour limit, shall be discarded; and - 4) Written procedures shall be maintained in the food establishment and made available to the regulatory authority upon request, which ensure compliance with this Section and Section 750.140(b) for food that is prepared, cooked, and refrigerated before time is used as a public health control. - b) In a food establishment that serves a highly susceptible population, time only, rather than time in conjunction with temperature, may not be used as the public health control for raw eggs.
+- The food shall have an initial temperature of 41°F (5°C) or less if removed from cold holding temperature control, or 135°F (57°C) or greater if removed from hot holding temperature control; - The food shall be marked or otherwise identified to indicate the time that is 4 hours past the point in time when the food is removed from temperature control; - 3) The food shall be cooked and served, served if ready to eat, or discarded within 4 hours from the point in time when the food is removed from temperature control; - 4) The food in unmarked containers or packages, or marked to exceed a 4 hour limit, shall be discarded; and - Mritten procedures shall be maintained in the food establishment and made available to the regulatory authority upon request.
+The procedures shall ensure compliance with this Section and Section 750.140(b) for food that is prepared, cooked, and refrigerated before time is used as a public health control. - b) In a food establishment that serves a highly susceptible population, time only, rather than time in conjunction with temperature, shall not be used as the public health control for raw eggs.